RHEnVision/provisioning-backend/docs/configure-azure.md

 - Start with the template [`lighthouse_template.json`](./lighthouse.tmpl.json)
 - Replace `{{.TenantID}}` by value in `AZURE_TENANT_ID`
+- Set a Principal ID - there are two options
+  1. Use the Enterprise App as a principal.
-- Go to Azure AD -> Enterprise applications
+     1. Go to Azure AD -> Enterprise applications
-  - Select the App that was automatically registered for the App registration (provisioning-service)
+     2. Select the App that was automatically registered for the App registration (provisioning-service)
-  - Copy Object ID
+     3. Copy Object ID
-  - Replace `{{.EnterpriseAppID}}` by the value copied from above
+     4. Replace `{{.PrincipalID}}` by the value copied from above
-  - Replace `{{.EnterpriseAppName}}` by the name of the enterprise application (provisioning-service)
+     5. Replace `{{.PrincipalName}}` by the name of the enterprise application (provisioning-service)
+  2. Create a Security group and add the Enterprise App as its member
+     1. Go to Azure AD -> Groups
+     2. Create a group and name it
+     3. Go to members and add our Enterprise App
+     4. Go to the Group overview and copy its Object ID
+     5. Replace `{{.PrincipalID}}` by the value copied from above
+     6. Replace `{{.PrincipalName}}` by the name of the Group
 - Set default offering name and description
   - Tenant account can change this while accepting the offering
   - Replace `{{.OfferingDefaultName}}` by a default offering name